 The climate has warmed significantly in recent decades.
-Modern industrial activity is based largely on the burning of fossil fuels that give rise to CO2 emissions.
+Modern industrial activity is based largely on the burning of fossil fuels that give rise to carbon dioxide emissions.
 It is generally accepted that this is a major cause of such climate change and that the warming is set to continue.

 Every additional person increases carbon emissions, the rich more than the poor; and increases the number of climate change victims, the poor more than the rich.